defalt-91/wg_backend/README.md

 1. git clone the project
 2. cd to folder
-3. poetry shell
+3. install poetry with "curl -sSL https://install.python-poetry.org | python3 -"
-4. poetry install
+4. poetry shell
-5. mv ./default.env ./.env (and change it to ur need)
+5. poetry install
-6. sh development.uvicorn.sh (
+6. rename the default.env file with: mv ./default.env ./.env (and change it to ur need)
-   or run python ./backend_pre_start.py && python ./initial_data.py && .venv/bin/uvicorn wg_backend.main:app --reload
+7. poetry run dev (for development environment)
-   --port 8000 --host localhost )
+8. poetry run prod (for production mode environment)
 ### see localhost:8000/docs or localhost:8000/redoc

 (note): these three commands,